-His goal – to develop and maintain a healthier, more mobile body over time.
+His goal – to develop and maintain a healthier, with bodies in motion physical therapy.
 To focus not only on strength and cardiovascular training.
 Also on mobility, flexibility, speed, reaction, balance, timing, softness, hardness, accuracy, and the list goes on.

 Life long practice